playcanvas/developer.playcanvas.com/content/en/user-manual/packs/components/camera.md

 position: 4
 ---

-The 'camera' component enables an entity to render a scene from a certain viewpoint.
+The Camera component enables an entity to render a scene from a certain viewpoint.

-The camera component can be enabled or disabled using the toggle in the top right of the component panel.
+The Camera component can be enabled or disabled using the toggle in the top right of the component panel.
 If enabled, the camera will render the scene every frame.

 ![Camera component][1]